thingsdb/ThingsDocs/v0/content/timers-api/_index.md

 Timers can be used in the `@thingsdb` scope and in `@collection` scopes.

-Timers always have a unique ID by which they can be identified.
+Timers always have a unique Id by which they can be identified.